claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - The winner finds another winner to compete against.
 The loser becomes their cheerleader and has to follow them round chanting their name
 - The number of players becomes smaller and each player gets a larger and larger group of cheerleaders until there are only two players left, and one of them wins!
 - We played this at the thoughtworks Away Day in Birmingham, and at the Agile Leadership meetup at Made Tech in London 13/1/20 - I won!

-## "1,2 ...
-3,1"

-- Everybody stand up.
-- When the leader says "One," everyone else must say "Two."
-- When the leader says "Two," everyone else must say "Three."
-- When the leader says "Three," everyone else must say "One."
-- Start by practising that, then when they've got the hang of it, tell them that every time THEY say "One," they must clap (it's harder than it sounds).
-- That's it!

 ## Spirit Animals